km4ack/pi-build/patch/README.md

 hamlib4.2-20210909
 This patch will install hamlib 4.2 onto your Pi.
 This patch takes ~20 minutes to complete. https://github.com/km4ack/pi-build/issues/296

+# flamp-20210912
+This patch will install FLAMP.
+See this issue https://github.com/km4ack/pi-build/issues/301 for more details.
+This patch takes ~20 minutes to complete.

 Last Edit 01SEPT2021

 PATCH=YES